By Troy Ivan

 CONCENTRATE – Reduce to concentrate

-After loading the wash and starting the machine, the vacuum pumps will reduce the pressure atmosphere inside the unit to a point where the ethanol is able to evaporate at around 100°F. As the ethanol is evaporated and separated during the process the wash will become a more and more concentrated tincture, eventually turning into a very potent oil consistency.
+After loading the wash and starting the machine, the vacuum pumps reduce the pressure atmosphere inside the unit to a point where the ethanol is able to evaporate at around 100°F. As the ethanol is evaporated and separated during the process the wash will become a more and more concentrated tincture, eventually turning into a very potent oil consistency.

 RECOVERY – Ethanol recovered

-As the process evaporates the ethanol away from the wash it is condensed and recovered away from where the wash continues to concentrate.
+As the process evaporates ethanol away from the wash it is condensed and recovered away from where the wash continues to concentrate.
 The high efficiency of containing the evaporated vapor, condensing, and collecting the reclaimed ethanol serves two very important purposes.
 First, it contributes substantially to the safety of the process by stopping flammable vapor from filling the surrounding area.
 Second, the ethanol can be reused for more extractions providing real sustainability and economic impacts.
 The machines actually pay you back every time you use them.

 Even though the machines give back essentially all of the ethanol for reuse there are a few considerations that need to be understood.
 Ethanol can be evaporated and condensed over and over with no problem but it’s important to make sure water isn’t picked up along the way in processing or when using equipment that may have residual water from cleaning.
 With reasonable caution in processing picking up moisture shouldn’t be a problem.
 Additionally, there’s a natural ethanol restocking cycle built into the ethanol extraction process that protects your production flow.
 Even with the machines returning almost all the ethanol loaded into them, the plant material used to make the wash will not.
-Plant material can hold onto 15%-30% of the ethanol depending on how aggressively you attempt to recover it.
+Plant material can hold onto 15%-30% of the ethanol used when making the wash depending on how aggressively you attempt to recover it.
 Lastly, the recovered ethanol will be crystal clear and appear “pure” but you’ll find that some of the lighter volatiles from the extraction will travel with the ethanol as it evaporates and is collected.
 There may be a slight fragrance in the reclaim which is no problem for reusing as it’s quite minor and will most likely travel again when used.
 That said, some may want to keep the reclaimed ethanol of one type of botanical extraction separate from another, especially in an extreme cases of strong botanicals like hot chili extractions.

 STOPPING – Stop when ready